-When choosing what walking tools and supplies to outfit your new pup with, the variety of options seems endless!
-Leashes are an important training tool, and something that you’ll use almost every day — which means it’s important for you to find one that matches your needs and preferences.
+When choosing what walking gear to outfit your new pup with, the variety of options seems endless!
+Leashes are an important training tool and something that you’ll use almost every day — which means it’s important for you to find one that matches your needs and preferences.

 You’ll see dog owners walking their pups on lots of different widths and lengths, styles, materials, and even different clasp and handle types.
 Which is best for you and your dog?